Radiology research software

 HAGRad

-HAGRad is a local DICOM research environment for cardiac CT review, multi-planar reformation, quantitative measurement, coronary CTA image-quality analysis, EAT quantification, and workflow prototyping.
+An open-source local DICOM research environment for image review, multi-planar reformation, quantitative measurement, reconstruction comparison, image-quality analysis, QCA prototyping, EAT quantification, and CT phantom noise-power research.

 Research Use Only.
-HAGRad is not intended for clinical diagnosis, treatment decisions, or patient care.
+This software is not intended for clinical diagnosis, treatment decisions, or patient care.

 Modules

-HAGRad keeps the core viewer familiar while separating specialized measurements into modules that can evolve independently.
+The core viewer stays familiar while specialized measurements are separated into modules that can evolve independently.

 Core viewer

-Cardiac CT DICOM review with window/level, zoom, pan, measurements, MPR, profile analysis, and ZIP exports.
+DICOM review with window/level, zoom, pan, MPR, vessel profile, blooming/stenosis diameter tools, and ZIP exports.

 CCTA IQ